aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/stake.md

 ## Function `is_current_epoch_validator`

-Returns true if the current validator can still vote in the current epoch.
-This includes validators that requested to leave but are still in the pending_inactive queue and will be removed when the epoch starts.
+Returns true if the current validator can still vote in the current epoch.<br/> This includes validators that requested to leave but are still in the pending_inactive queue and will be removed<br/> when the epoch starts.

 <pre><code>public fun is_current_epoch_validator(pool_address: address): bool<br/></code></pre>